 Here’s how Bitcoin poses a significant problem in the context of property division at divorce.
 Suppose Spouse A has money in an account that Spouse B does not know about.
 Through discovery, Spouse B’s attorney will find out about Spouse A’s account fairly quickly.
 Spouse A may be tempted to take the money out and move it into a friend’s or relative’s account for safekeeping, but the penalties if caught would be very severe.
 With bitcoin, Spouse A can, prior to discovery, secretly move the money out of the account using Bitcoin and place it in a separate account immediately, or just exchange it for Bitcoins and keep it in that form until after the divorce.
 There would be no record of the transaction and no way for Spouse B or her attorney to prove what happened.

 How do you combat Bitcoin?
 The short answer, who knows?
 Bitcoin can be a useful tool for a sneaky spouse.
 There simply is no way to trace the transaction, and that assumes you can prove that your Spouse has used Bitcoin to begin with.

 Digital assets are a fun and exciting way of collecting property.
-Still, when it comes to divorce, dividing digital assets can present a variety of problems.
-If you and your spouse have accumulated digital assets during your marriage, speak with a qualified family law attorney about strategic ways to identify, value, and divide those digital assets.
+Still, when it comes to divorce, dividing digital property can present a variety of problems.
+If you and your spouse have accumulated marital assets during your marriage, speak with a qualified family law attorney about strategic ways to identify, value, and divide those assets.